 Now for the fun part!
 Checking our work: here is where we make sure everything is going according to plan.
 Is your soil clay? silt? sandy? rocky? sandstone?
 The answer to this soil assessment determines the depth of the base layer and may dictate changes to our drainage plan.

-Once the soil type is determined and questions answered, we will re-survey the site using a laser level to make sure all of the drainage systems flow correctly with adequate pitch.
-We test the mechanical systems before we install the base rock.
+Once the soil type is determined and questions answered, we will check the levels to make sure all of the drainage systems will flow correctly with an adequate pitch.

 Install Base Rock

-Next we will install 4 inches of Class 2, ¾ inch recycled road base (7 inches for driveways) and compress it with a vibrating plate soil compactor.
-After we test to 95% compaction, we add ½ inch #8 quarter by dust sand.
+Next, we will add Geotextile fabric, install 4″ inches of Class 2, recycled road base (6″ inches for driveways) and compress it with a vibrating plate soil compactor.
+After we test compaction, we add ½” to 3/4″ inch #8 quarter by dust sand.
 And YAY, your site is now ready for pavers!

 Phase 4: Installation: We Finally Get to the Pavers!